-These 1920s-1930s citrine glass Art Deco pendant earrings are probably Czech in origin.
+These mid-1920s citrine-glass pendant earrings are probably Czech in origin.
 What’s really unique is the metal inlays in each drop, which give the appearance of marcasites.
-The faceted domed crystal at the top (designed to fall at the earlobe) is the same color as the bead and drop.
-These all-original screw-back earrings can be modified for pierced ears.
-Scroll down to see additional Art Deco pieces in shades of citrine that coordinate beautifully with these earrings as well as a pair of citrine earrings from the same period that have been converted for pierced ears.
+The faceted, domed crystal at the top (designed to fall at the earlobe) is the same color as the bead and drop.
+These all-original, Art Deco screw-back earrings can be modified for pierced ears.
+Scroll down to see a pair that have already been converted as well as coordinating pieces.

 Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThe design and construction of this tiered necklace, a variation on the 1920s chicklet-style, is first class.
 Golden yellow, square-cut glass stones alternate with oblong crystals to form the necklace and tiered centerpiece.
 Round dangling citrine-glass stones add the movement that was so essential in the Art Deco era.
 All of the stones are faceted and mounted in decorated, silver-tone metal.
 The construction makes me think this piece was made in Europe.
 This divine jewel, which I initially purchased for myself, closes with a spring-ring clasp.
 Scroll down to see a number of Art Deco earrings and bracelets to wear with this piece.USD$475.00